pairshaped/pairshaped.ca/source/blog/why-bem.html.md

             target: '_blank'
 ```

-One of our developers went so far as to code a library to help enforce the BEM naming conventions when writing javascript.
-Simply by using the [library](https://www.npmjs.com/package/bemmer-node) it makes class naming much simpler and more consistent.
+One of our developers (Alex Barry) went so far as to code a library to help enforce the BEM naming conventions when writing javascript.
+Simply using the [library](https://www.npmjs.com/package/bemmer-node) makes class naming much simpler and consistent.

-In the following example you can see our preferred approach to the naming of DOM elements.
+In the following example, you can see our preferred approach to the naming of DOM elements.
 You can see that the menu system rests inside the header but it's named in a way that makes it independent from the header.
-That also goes for the link inside the navigation, since in this case we don't want it styled any different from other links on the site.
-All of basic links on our site will use the class name "**default-link**" and share all of the declared styles.
+That also applies to the link inside the navigation, since in this case we don't want it styled differently from other links on the site.
+All of the basic links on our site will use the class name "**default-link**" and share all of the declared styles.
 The independent blocks are also good indicators of reusable components.

 ```coffeescript
 div { className: 'header' },